W & G Du Cros: Panhard

 Though Dunlop was late to move into the manufacture of car tyres Lord Montagu of Beaulieu persuaded Du Cros to buy a French Panhard & Levassor.
 Impressed, Du Cros obtained the rights to sell Panhard & Levassor cars in Britain and Ireland and the colonies.
 A showroom was set up in Lower Regent Street, London W1 at the junction with Carlton Street on the ground floor of Dunlop Rubber's head office.

 Harvey's youngest sons, William and George Du Cros, were directors of Dunlop but found time to attend the Paris exhibitions as British concessionaires to welcome English-speaking visitors to Panhard & Levassor's displays.
 The business extended to Ireland where they were retailers of Mercedes, Swift and Austin cars as well as Panhard & Levassor.
 Harvey Du Cros had major holdings in Swift and Austin and was Austin's deputy chairman.
-The Panhard's were serviced and repaired in premises in Kimberley Road Willesden Lane NW.
+The Panhards were serviced and repaired in premises in Kimberley Road Willesden Lane NW.